π Quick Start with Hikube

 Once your cluster is deployed and ready, retrieve its credentials with this command:

-# Retrieve the kubeconfig of the created cluster (adjust the names)
+# Retrieve the kubeconfig of the created cluster (adjust the cluster name)

 -o go-template='{{ printf "%s\n" (index .data "admin.conf" | base64decode) }}' > admin.conf